 The South Atlantic Fishery Management Council manages 6 key species groups, in addition to sargassum and coral/coral reefs.
 From 2009 through 2013, the snapper grouper complex accounted for the highest percentage of commercial landings (gw) at 39% followed by coastal migratory pelagics at 37% and spiny lobster at 14%.
-The rest of the species groups represented 10% of commercial landings, with golden crap accounting for 4% of total landings.
+The rest of the species groups represented 10% of commercial landings, with golden crab accounting for 4% of total landings.
 In terms of dockside revenues (2013 \$), the snapper grouper complex represented the highest share at 38%, followed by spiny lobster at 33%, with coastal migratory pelagics ranking third at 19%.
 Golden crab accounted for 3% of total dockside revenues.

 Any fishing vessel that harvests and sells any of the snapper grouper species from the South Atlantic EEZ must have a valid South Atlantic commercial snapper grouper permit, which is a limited access permit.
 There are currently 547 valid South Atlantic Snapper Grouper Unlimited Permits and 117 valid 225 lb Trip Limited Permits (Table 3.3.1.1).
 After a permit expires, it can be renewed and transferred up to one year after it expires.
 The numbers of valid and transferrable/renewable permits have declined since 2009 (Table 3.3.1.2).
+Whenever a new entrant enters the fishery, two existing South Atlantic Snapper Grouper Unlimited Permits must be purchased and one is then permanently retired as a means of reducing the number of reducing the number of permits available.
 For harvesting black sea bass using traps, a black sea bass pot endorsement is required.
 This is a limited access form of a system, so no new black sea bass pot endorsement will be issued.
 Like a permit, an endorsement may be transferred, subject to certain requirements.
 There are 32 endorsements established through Amendment 18A.